Vandaahl/PlexBridge/README.md

 ### Trakt

-If you want to enable Trakt integraton, go to [https://trakt.tv/oauth/applications](https://trakt.tv/oauth/applications) and set up a new application.
+If you want to enable Trakt integration, go to [https://trakt.tv/oauth/applications](https://trakt.tv/oauth/applications) and set up a new application.
 In the 'Redirect uri' field, enter the value of your TRAKT_REDIRECT_URL environment variable.
 Check the 'scrobble' checkbox.
 When you save the new application, you will get a **Client ID** and a **Client Secret**.
 You need to store these as Docker secrets in a folder called 'secrets' in the root of your project.
 Create a **trakt_client_id.txt** file and paste your client ID.
 For your client secret, create a **trakt_client_secret.txt** file and do the same.

 Now when you open the PlexBridge app, on the upper right of the screen you can log in to Trakt.